Using Expectations to Test Asset Pricing Models

 Cornell University - Samuel Curtis Johnson Graduate School of Management; Interdisciplinary Center (IDC)

-Asset pricing models generate predictions relating assets' expected rates of return and their risk attributes.
-Most tests of these models have employed realized rates of return as a proxy for expected return.
-We use analysts' expected rates of return to examine the relation between these expectations and firm attributes.
-By assuming that analysts' expectations are unbiased estimates of market-wide expected rates of return, we can circumvent the use of realized rates of return and provide evidence on the predictions emanating from traditional asset pricing models.
-We find a positive, robust relation between expected return and market beta and a negative relation between expected return and firm size, consistent with the notion that these are risk factors.
-We do not find that high book-to-market firms are expected to earn higher returns than low book-to-market firms, inconsistent with the notion that book-to-market is a risk factor.
+This paper uses ex-ante measures of expected return and provides evidence on the relation between expected returns and the pricing of assets in financial markets.
+An investigation into the relation between expected returns and assets' characteristics is a way to test asset pricing models without the assumption that realized return is an unbiased proxy for ex-ante expected asset returns.
+We find a positive and robust relation between expected return and market beta and a negative relation between expected return and firm size, consistent with the notion that these are risk factors.
+We find that high book-to-market firms are not expected to earn higher returns than low book-to-market firms, inconsistent with the notion that book-to-market is a risk factor.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.